santhosh-2125/Spotify-clone/README.md

 # Spotify-clone
-This a webpage of Anirudh playlist
+This is a webpage of Anirudh playlist